 - MyBizPlan – this business planning app provides an interactive template to help guide you through the process of creating a well-structured business plan, tailored to your business.

 - MarketMyBiz – this marketing planning app is an interactive tool that steps you through the process of creating a personalised marketing plan.

 - MyBizShield – the MyBizShield app steps you through the process of creating an emergency management plan, tailored specifically to your business.

-For fantastic advice and up-to-date information on rules, laws and regulations, tips to help you get started and even tools to help you start up and maintain your online business (including making sure your transactions are safe and secure, marketing your online goods and importing and exporting products), Stay At Home Mum has found that the most helpful website was The Australian Government’s Principal Business Resource.
+For fantastic advice and up-to-date information on rules, laws and regulations, tips to help you get started and even tools to help you start up and maintain your online business (including making sure your transactions are safe and secure, marketing your online goods and importing and exporting products), Stay At Home Mum has found the most helpful website, The Australian Government’s Principal Business Resource.